Facility for Rare Isotope Beams/National Superconducting Cyclotron Laboratory Faculty Positions

 B. Assistant Professors are appointed initially for a four-year fixed term and may be reappointed for a three-year fixed term.
 If not promoted to the rank of Associate Professor at the conclusion of the second fixed term appointment, the individual is ineligible for an additional reappointment.

 An initial appointment as Associate Professor or Professor is normally for a fixed term of four years but may vary from 3 to 5 years as recommended by the Laboratory Director.
-The Laboratory Director may recommend a rolling fixed term five-year appointment for an initial appointment as Professor.
+The Laboratory Director may recommend a rolling fixed term five-year appointment for an initial appointment as Professor or as Associate Professor.
 Upon promotion to Associate Professor or Professor, the appointment will be for a rolling fixed term five-year appointment.

 IV.
 Annual Performance Review